onsah/my-static-site-generator/content/pages/index.md

 I like to play guitar a lot and I want to write my music in the future.
 I am also a huge music fan (Favorite groups are Opeth and Porcupine Tree).
 And I have a vinyl collection that is ever growing.
 I like to play board games.
 I am not very sportive person but I try to get into bouldering.

 ## Profiles
-I have online presence with the following profiles.
+If you are interested, feel free to contact me from the following profiles.
 * [Github](https://github.com/onsah)
 * [Mastodon](https://mastodon.social/@aiono)
 * [Email](mailto:sahinonur2000@hotmail.com)